 What can help over time

 If anxiety-related nausea is a recurring part of life, working with the underlying anxiety usually helps more than treating the symptom in isolation.
-Useful longer-term steps include:
+Useful longer-term steps can include:

 - Improving sleep, since tiredness lowers the threshold for both anxiety and physical symptoms.